Colace typically starts working within 12 to 72 hours after ingestion, depending on individual factors.

 What factors influence how long Colace takes to start working?

 Several factors can affect the onset of Colace’s action.
 These include the dosage taken, individual health conditions, and dietary habits.
-For instance, a higher dosage may result in quicker relief, while underlying gastrointestinal issues can delay its effectiveness.
+For instance, underlying constipation patterns, hydration, and concurrent medicines can all influence how helpful it feels.

 Can I speed up how long it takes for Colace to work?